Observability

 Azure Monitor

-Use Azure Monitor managed service for Prometheus with AKS to collect metrics without deploying your own Prometheus.
+Use Azure Monitor managed Prometheus with AKS.

 Health Check Endpoints